The 50 Best Sex Foods for Men

 Eating spinach, a green rich in appetite-suppressing compounds, can not only make you look better naked but increase blood flow below the belt.
 "Spinach is rich in magnesium, a mineral that decreases inflammation in blood vessels, increasing blood flow," explains Cassie Bjork, RD, LD of Healthy Simple Life.
 "Increased blood flow drives blood to the extremities, which, like Viagra, can increase arousal and make things more pleasurable," says Tammy Nelson Ph.D.
 Spinach is also rich in folate, which increases blood flow to the nether regions, helping to protect you against age-related sexual issues.
 For 150+ recipes that will make your belly flat—and your member look bigger—buy the brand-new book from Abs Diet creator David Zinczenko: Zero Belly Cookbook!

-Recent University of Texas findings suggests that men who drink two to three cups of java a day—or 85 to 170 milligrams of caffeine from other beverages—are 42 percent less likely to have erectile dysfunction than those who consume up to seven milligrams of the stimulant daily.
+Recent University of Texas findings suggest that men who drink two to three cups of java a day—or 85 to 170 milligrams of caffeine from other beverages—are 42 percent less likely to have erectile dysfunction than those who consume up to seven milligrams of the stimulant daily.
 And those who throw back four to seven cups were 39 percent less likely to have the condition than their less jittery counterparts.
 The trend holds true among overweight, obese and hypertensive men, but not for those with diabetes, a condition that often causes the issue.
 So, how exactly does drinking coffee keep things going strong?
 The scientists say that the stimulant triggers a series of reactions in the body that ultimately increase blood flow south.
 And get the abs you want—quickly—and melt up to 10 pounds in one week with our new diet plan, The 7-Day Flat-Belly Tea Cleanse!
-Test panelists lost up to 4 inches from their waist!
-Available now—click here!

 Hard men have healthy hearts, so eat bananas for potassium, which is great for your heart and circulation.
 Getting enough potassium helps keep your sodium levels under control, stopping your blood pressure from hitting the roof and reducing your risk of heart problems.
 If you eat too much salt and don't like bananas, get your potassium from oranges or jacket potatoes (the mineral's in the skin).